Christian Debt Relief

 Staycation

-This is becoming a much more popular alternative in recent years.
+This has become a much more popular alternative in recent years.
 If you are in a position to take some time off work, plan a staycation.
 This is a great option for families that have a little money for a vacation but not really enough for travel expenses and hotel costs.
 Spend some time finding the most fun activities and attractions that are within driving distance of your house.
 You may think there aren’t any, but you’ll be surprised what you find once you start looking.
 Each day of your planned “staycation” you and your family will go experience a different place or activity.
 It could be an amusement park, museum, hiking trails.
 A week full of day trips.
 If you have really young children, you would be shocked at how much fun they might have just staying at home and getting to play with you for a few days.
 This is especially true for parents that work a lot.
 Just you being home will seem special to them.

 Freebie Weekends